MOLES - What is out there?

 Science Education Content

 Moles – What is out there? is a family show especially appealing to children between ages 4-8.

 Moles integrates traditional storytelling with digital media to entertain children and awaken their interest in astronomy and nature.
-By following the adventures of Moles and his friends, children will learn basic concepts about science, and astronomy in particular, while having a great time.
+By following the adventures of Plato and his friends, children will learn basic concepts about science, and astronomy in particular, while having a great time.

 Moles focuses on what day and night are, the Sun and Moon, and introduces the stars.
 It presents basic concepts of the relationship between Earth, Moon and Sun.
 It explains in an easy and understandable way what light pollution is and why it is difficult to see the stars in the city.
 These concepts are presented in an entertaining show that encourages children to question everything and proactively find out the answers to any questions they might have.